gabrielodom/pathwayPCA/README.md

 Our aim in this package is for the end-user to have little knowledge of this code or `R`'s inner workings and still be able to analyze his/her data.

 ### A New Class for Returned Objects
 With user ease in mind, we plan to have our user-facing functions return objects of a specific class, say `pathwayPCA_object` for instance.
 [To keep with our core value of simplicity, this class name choice obviously needs some work.]
 We will then develop methods for common functions which apply to objects of our class via the `UseMethod()` function.
 For example, we may want to return a model summary from a function output, so we will create a method for the common `summary()` function in `base::` `R`.
-This ensures that end-users can call functions to which they are already comfortable, such as `plot()`, `print()`, and others, while we already prescribe the behavior of these functions when called on objects of our class.
+This ensures that end-users can call functions to which they are already comfortable, such as `plot()`, `print()`, `table()`, and others, while we already prescribe the behavior of these functions when called on objects of our class.

 ### Summary Graphics
 We will create plotting functions that produce annotated horizontal bar charts showing the significant pathways related to the response vector.
 The vertical axis will be specific pathways ranked by their negative log adjusted $p$-values, and the horizontal axis will be these $p$-values.
 We will annotate the bars themselves with summary statistics concerning the number of genes in that pathway.

 The above graphics can be created irrespective of the type of response.
 However, we will also have a response-specific suite of graphics.
-This is a topic of further discussion
+This is a topic of further discussion.

 ### Summary Tables
 Because of the flexibility of the `UseMethod()` function, we can return a single object that is handled differently by the `plot()` and `print()` functions.
 One main benefit to this is that we can create extractor functions to print summary tables from the pathway analysis.
-This table would include information such as the pathway name, raw $p$-value, adjusted $p$-value, significane ranking, number of genes in the pathway, number of genes expressed in the data, and potentially many more measurements.
+This table would include information such as the pathway name, raw $p$-value, adjusted $p$-value, significance ranking, number of genes in the pathway, number of genes expressed in the data, and potentially many more measurements (including measurements of model-specific importance: $p$-values of independence tests on the Schoenfeld residuals of a Cox Proportional Hazards model when $\textbf{Y}$ is a survival-type response).

 ### List of PC Matrices
 We also plan to return pathway-specific extracted PCs, either as a named list or as a column-concatenated matrix.
-I think that the class object would contain all this information in it anyway, but we would have an extractor function to access this list or matrix.
+I think that the class object would contain all this information in it anyway, but we would have an extractor function to access this as a list or matrix.

 ### Developer Specifics
 We can also return model calls, model return specifics, and a report on algorithm convergence.
 This information would not ever be seen by the common end-user, but it would be available to data scientists or developers interested in debugging or troubleshooting an analysis pipeline.

-## The Internal Function Outline
+## Current Work
 This is where I'm picking up next.
 I plan to write an analysis pipeline based on the requirements listed above.
 My next steps are: draft outlines for each of the necessary external and internal functions, piece out the existing code into these outlines, modify the outline documentation and existing code to match, and workflow test.

+### The Function Outline
+This is where we will document the inputs and outputs of the internal and external functions.
+We will decide which functions will be internal later.

+  - A function to create an input object: take in $\textbf{X}$, $\text{Y}$, and the geneset list.
+Perform necessary compatability checks.
+Return an S4 object with class called (for the sake of argument) `pathwayExpression`.
+This is the function that will issue errors and warnings of the data or geneset has the wrong form, including a warning for a `NULL` response matrix.
+  - Split the `pathwayExpression` object into a list of matrices by pathway.
+Remove all the pathway list matrices with fewer than $k = 3$ columns.
+Return (silently?) a character vector of all the annihilated gene pathways (this should probably be accessible to developers).
+Honestly, this function should probably be called internally within the function that creates the `pathwayExpression` objects.
+  - Test each pathway in the `pathwayExpression` object for significance with the response, $\textbf{Y}$.
+Inputs:

+### Piecing in Existing Code

+### Outline Revisions

+### Workflow Tests